HomeMy WebLinkAbout1929-04-02 98

 Maynard, also the Lexington Public Health

-Association officials, School Committee,.
+Association officials, School Committee,

-Health Officer, Visitdng Nurses, Town
+Health Officer, Visiting Nurses , Town

 Counsel and Health Inspector.

-Edward Glynn and Mr. James Stuart Smith of
+Survey Edward Glynn and Mr. James Stuart Smith of

-of the Public Health Association, Mr, Russell
+of the Public Health Association, Mr. Russell

-I, Prentiss, Health Inspector, Sydney R.
+I. Prentiss, Health Inspector, Sydney R.

-Wrightington, Town Counsel, Bars.
-Hosmer of
+Wrightington, Town Counsel, Mrs. Hosmer of

 the Board of Health of Concord, the Visiting